 Problem #2 – The design

-The gripper used to push the vegetable across the grater (so you don’t rip the skin off your hand) was designed to look nice, but not to work well.
-I ended up with nicely shaved carrots for my cole slaw, but no thanks to the “handy” gadget that I kept having to wrestle with.
+The gripper that pushes the vegetable across the grater (so you don’t rip the skin off your hand) designed to look nice, did not work well.
+I ended up with nicely shaved carrots for my coleslaw, but no thanks to the “handy” gadget that I kept having to wrestle with.

 Problem #3 – Clean-up

-By this point I was frustrated, but shouldn’t a gadget made of plastic, with metal only on the blades, come apart for easy cleaning?
-It didn’t and it also didn’t fit into the dishwasher.
+Now frustrated as all get out, I discovered that this plastic gadget with metal only on the blades, did not come apart for easy cleaning.
+It also didn’t fit into the dishwasher.

 Are there lessons here – for me, if not for others?
 I hope so.
 I should be embarrassed to call these lessons; they are reminders of things I know and chose to ignore as I strolled through the store the day I bought this gadget.